vinooMj/My-Blockchain-Notes/cryptograpic.md

 2The foundation of just about everything in blockchain is "Asymmetric Cryptography" (which, as you can imagine, is different from "Symmetric Cryptography")

-Symmetric: Hide *and* reveal info using the same tool
+Symmetric: Hide *and* reveal info using the same tool.

 Asymmetric: Hide with one tool, reveal with another tool